SebastianRzk/gradle-cobol-plugin/docs/index.md

 * Simple and adaptable configuration
 * Incremental compilation
 * Create and run cobol-unit-tests
-* Compute code coverage of your cobol-unit-tests (work in progress)
+* Compute code coverage of your cobol-unit-tests (generates an cobertura coverage xml file)
 * Expandable with custom plugin extensions
 * Simple and fast continuous integration e.g. with jenkins or travis.